 Drilling a well several kilometres deep, and forming a perfect seal all the way down through the geology, is challenging.

 In practice, it can be a little more complicated.
 The tubing might not be perfectly centred, so the casing is thinner on one side.
 Or the gap might be partially blocked by rocks, or sediment, or drilling muds.
-Or concrete might be lost into the geology.
+Or cement might be lost into the geology.
 There may be naturally existing fractures in the geology, and so on.

 Deep down, at the bottom of a well, is subject to high temperature and pressure.
 On top of this, fracking involves pumping vast quantities of cold fluid into the well, and pumping to pressures extreme enough to fracture rock.
-The well contracts, expands, and is stressed, which can break the bond with the concrete.
+The well contracts, expands, and is stressed, which can break the bond with the cement.

 Fracking can cause minor earthquakes, which can of course damage the well, deforming or shearing it.
 The only high volume fracking to occur in the UK was at Cuadrilla’s Preese Hall well near Blackpool.
 It caused earthquakes that damaged the well casing by deforming it to an oval shape over 50 metres.
 They carried on working though, and it was 6 months before it was reported.